Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide GlattGlatt

-A rubber boat ride along the renaturalized canal between Weesen and Schmerikon is pure relaxation.
-The Linth connects the two lakes Walensee and Obersee/Zürichsee, partly via the Linth canal, which is completely free of special danger spots.
+A rubber boat trip over the renatured canal between Weesen and Schmerikon is pure relaxation.
+The Linth connects the two lakes Walensee and Obersee/Zürichsee, partly via the Linth Canal, which is completely free of special danger spots.

-Tours between Weesen or Ziegelbrücke and the island of Benken-Giessen (15 km) or from Benken-Giessen to Schmerikon (7.2 km) can be arranged and combined as desired.
+The tours between Weesen or Ziegelbrücke and the Benken-Giessen island (15 km) or from Benken-Giessen to Schmerikon (7.2 km) can be combined in any way.
 Grynau (Uznach) is also a suitable entry and exit point.
-Between Grynau and Schmerikon you have to paddle for about 35 minutes.
+Between Grynau and Schmerikon, you have to paddle pretty well for about 35 minutes.

-• The Ziegelbrücke in Niederurnen is very easy to reach by public transport via regional train and S-Bahn.
-The train station is only a few steps away.
-S2, S4, S6 and S8 stop here.
-A large parking lot is also available.
+• The Ziegelbrücke in Niederurnen is very well accessible by public transport via regional train and S-Bahn.
+The train station is just a few steps away.
+Here, S2, S4, S6, and S8 stop.
+There is also a large parking lot available.

-• On the Insel Benken, Giessen at the bathing place right below the restaurant Sternen, reachable by bus 365.
-The restaurant Sternen offers "food to go".
+• On Benken Island, Giessen at the bathing area right below the Sternen restaurant, reachable with bus 365.
+The Sternen restaurant offers "food to go".

-• In Grynau (Uznach) before the bridge and the restaurant Grynau.
+• In Grynau (Uznach) in front of the bridge and the Grynau restaurant.

 There are no critical danger spots.

-• On the Insel Benken, Giessen at the bathing area on the right below the Sternen restaurant are the docking places for boats.
+• On Benken Island, Giessen at the bathing area right below the Sternen restaurant are the landing spots for boats.
 Bus 365 goes back to Ziegelbrücke.

-• At Schloss Grynau (Uznach) you can interrupt or stop the trip.
-The boat is connected at the marked places.
+• At Schloss Grynau (Uznach), you can take a break or end the trip.
+The boat can be tied at the marked spots.

-• On the right shore of the Obersee is the village Schmerikon.
-Here you aim for the lake promenade.
-The train station is not far away; it is directly above.
+• On the right lakeshore of Obersee lies the village Schmerikon.
+Here, you aim for the lakeside promenade.
+The train station is not far away; it is right above.

 Böötle Guide ZürichZürich